inferred/FreeBuilder/README.md

 lines of code for the most basic builder API, or 72 lines if you don't use a utility like [AutoValue][] to generate the value boilerplate.

-`@FreeBuilder` produces all the boilerplate for you, as well as free extras like JavaDoc, getter methods, mapper methods, [collections support](#collections-and-maps), [nested builders](#nested-buildable-types), and [partial values](#partials) (used in testing), which are highly useful, but would very rarely justify
+FreeBuilder produces all the boilerplate for you, as well as free extras like JavaDoc, getter methods, mapper methods, [collections support](#collections-and-maps), [nested builders](#nested-buildable-types), and [partial values](#partials) (used in testing), which are highly useful, but would very rarely justify